Aemetis, Inc. (AMTX): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The company established its headquarters in Cupertino, California, which remains its base of operations.
+The company established its headquarters in Cupertino, California, which remains the base for its corporate operations.

 Founding team members

-Eric McAfee, serving as Chairman and CEO, was the driving force behind the company's inception.
+The driving force behind the company's inception was Eric McAfee, who serves as the Founder, Chairman, and Chief Executive Officer.
 His vision shaped the initial focus on renewable fuels.

 Initial capital/funding